bartosz-antosik/vscode-spellright/README.md

 ![switch](media/screenshot-switch-off.png)

-Or when it has been forced OFF by InDoc command (`spellcheck-off`) or rule in `.spellignore`:
+Or when it has been forced OFF by In-Document command (`spellcheck-off`) or rule in `.spellignore`:

 ![switch](media/screenshot-switch-forced-off.png)

 ### Multiple languages in one document

-When there is multiple languages selected by InDoc command `spellcheck-language` placed within document:
+When there is multiple languages selected by In-Document command <code>spellcheck&#8208;language</code> placed within document:

 ![switch](media/screenshot-switch-multiple.png)

-And when at least one spelling language is missing dictionary:
+And when at least one language spelled is missing dictionary:

 ![switch](media/screenshot-switch-multiple-missing.png)